campfire-digital-services/liferay-patching-tool-info-portlet/README.md

 The Liferay Patching Tool Info portlet captures details from the Liferay Portal Enterprise Edition (EE) patching tool and displays those details in the portlet view.

-### Sample Command Shell Usage
+Equivalent patch details can be found by running the patching tool portlet from a command shell.

-Similar patching details can be seen by running the patching tool at the command line.
+eg.

-#### Running patching tool in Microsoft Windows command shell
+Running patching tool in Microsoft Windows command shell

     > cd %LIFERAY_HOME%
     > cd patching-tool
     > patching-tool.bat info

-#### Running patching tool in Unix or Linux shell
+Running patching tool in Unix or Linux shell

     % cd $LIFERAY_HOME
     % cd patching-tool